What Is Failed Back Surgery Syndrome?

 - It disturbs your sleep.
 Getting proper rest is essential for your overall health.

 Don’t think suffering from FBSS means you have no choice but to live with it.
 Remember, it’s called Failed Back Surgery Syndrome, but it doesn’t always mean the surgery failed.
 You’ll need to find the root cause of your back pain.
-At Oasis Medical Group, we’re here to help.
+At Oasis Orthopedic and Spine, we’re here to help.